zmike/zmike.github.io/_posts/2024-09-06-architechair.md

 I've been cooking.
 I mean like [*really* cooking](https://www.youtube.com/watch?v=QrGrOK8oZG8).
 Expect big things related to the number **3** later this month.

-\* UPDATE: At the counsel of my legal team, I've been advised to mention that no part of this post, blog, or site has any association with, bearing on, or endorsement from **Half Life 3**.
+\* UPDATE: At the urging of my legal team, I've been advised to mention that no part of this post, blog, or site has any association with, bearing on, or endorsement from **Half Life 3**.